-While Pregnant or Breastfeeding – consuming normal portions of strawberries is safe and beneficial during pregnancy or while pregnancy.
-It is unclear, due to lack of research if they were consumed in excess.
+While Pregnant or Breastfeeding – consuming normal portions of strawberries is safe and beneficial during pregnancy or while pregnant.
+It is unclear what the results would be, due to the lack of research, if they were consumed in excess.
 It is best to just consume moderate amounts.

 My Favourite Strawberry Recipes